I wrote a post about what you as a weaver can make to give as gifts. Check it out HERE.

 Yeah, me either…

-This little frame loom set is fantastic for someone who wants to be extra portable with their weaving or wants a really quick way to to a small weaving a day.
+This little frame loom set is fantastic for someone who wants to be extra portable with their weaving or wants a really quick way to do a small weaving a day.
 These could also work well for samples or as a type of EPI mini-loom to help determine the correct warp sett for their next weaving!
 The three different mini-looms have 4, 8, and 10 EPI spacing.

 Yarn Is Always A Good Gift

 You can check out my supply page for some of my favorite everyday yarns that you can use to fill your studio.
-That being said, you can also check out some different places to find hand-dyed and/or hand spun yarns.
+That being said, you can also check out some different places to find hand-dyed and/or handspun yarns.
 These will be great for adding visual interest to your work as weft, but test out the handspun yarn before trying to use them as warp since they aren’t commercially made.

 Probably one of the best places to buy specialty yarns online because there are so many independent shops you can choose from.
 Plus you get to support the creation of small batch and unique yarns.
-With so many options to choose from there is sure to be one that meets your (or your gift recipient’s) needs.
+With so many options to choose from, there is sure to be one that meets your (or your gift recipient’s) needs.
 Search for specific yarn materials, types of yarn, or just browse!
 The yarn in the picture above is hand-dyed organic cotton from Sheep and Shawl in Rocky Mountain and Hydrangea!

 If you are looking for something specific and need a very reliable commercial yarn then larger online yarn stores are a great option.
 Just because they’re larger, though, doesn’t mean they should be overlooked for great yarns.
-I did an entire post on some of my favorite and some well known online yarn stores where you can purchase yarn and other weaving tools.
+I did an entire post on some of my favorite and some well-known online yarn stores where you can purchase yarn and other weaving tools.
 (Just click on the link in the heading to hop to that post)

 You could always ask for a gift certificate and then buy whatever you want!

 This is probably one of my favorite gifts for weavers and fiber artists because it is the one that keeps on giving.
 Memberships and magazine subscriptions are ongoing throughout the year and also additional benefits.
 Most of these organizations offer different membership tiers depending on the level/length of commitment.
+You can check out my post on whether or not you should join a weaving and fiber art organization HERE.

 American Craft Council (ACC)

 One benefit of membership is you get a ticket to one of their shows included!
 ACC shows are amazing to attend and include hundreds of handmade goods from craft artists around the country.
 You also get a subscription to the ACC magazine which comes bi-monthly.
-The American Craft Council focuses on all craft, but they are a fantastic resource for fiber artists.
+The American Craft Council focuses on all crafts, but they are a fantastic resource for fiber artists.

-Get discounted fees to enter HGA exhibits, 4 issues of Shuttle Spindle & Dyepot magazine, the ability to apply for grants and more!
+Get discounted fees to enter HGA exhibits, 4 issues of Shuttle Spindle & Dyepot magazine, the ability to apply for grants, and more!
 Depending on your level of membership you can also be included in their professional directory.

 SDA is perfect for fiber artists as they explore all aspects of the textile world.
 SDA showcases fiber work that spans from textile creation to surface treatments.
-They also offer different options for your magazine subscription including digital only for if you don’t need more paper laying around.
+They also offer different options for your magazine subscription including digital-only for if you don’t need more paper laying around.

 Classes As Gifts

 If you want to take a class with me either online or via ZOOM then you can either sign right up or get a gift certificate!
-Their gift certificates are actually hand printed in the letter press studio at the art center.
-You can also give the gift of any one of the other amazing classes offered by other artists – both fiber art related and much more.
+Their gift certificates are actually hand printed in the letterpress studio at the art center.
+You can also give the gift of any one of the other amazing classes offered by other artists – both fiber art-related and much more.

 Any Local Art Center Or Online

 A book of weaving drafts for 4 shaft looms.
 This is a great book for weavers looking to expand their pattern weaving because it contains everything from simple twills, to overshot, to hand-manipulated lace.
 It comes in a regular hardback and spiral bound.
 I personally like the spiral bound because it stays open where I want it to!
+Read the Handweaver’s Pattern Directory review HERE.

 One of the first books I ever bought when I started weaving.
 This book is great as it explains the entire weaving process plus gives you ideas for projects.
 It is easy to understand and a great addition to any weaver’s library.
+Read the Learning To Weave review HERE.

 Fun Textile Related Gifts